HEC Paris: Qatar

 HEC Paris in Qatar is a remote campus of HEC Paris, located in Doha, the capital of Qatar.

-HEC Paris in Qatar is the result of an agreement between HEC Paris and the Qatar Foundation, a non-profit organization created in 1995 by the Emir of Qatar Sheikh Hamad bin Khalifa Al Thani and his wife, the Sheikha Moza bint Nasser.
+HEC Paris in Qatar is the result of an agreement between HEC Paris and the Qatar Foundation.

 HEC Paris in Qatar campus is located in the “Tornado Tower” in the heart of the “West Bay” financial centre of the city of Doha.

 HEC Qatar offers four types of programs, including an Executive MBA and a Mastère spécialisé program.